Africa: Etymology

+The terms "North Africa" and "Sub-Saharan Africa" have been subject to recent criticism from some scholars due to its historical root in colonialist discourse which arbitrarily separated Africa into a white "northern" Africa and black "southern" Africa, overlooking common genetic links and regional diversity across the continent.

 History

-History in Africa

 In accordance with African cosmology, African historical consciousness viewed historical change and continuity, order and purpose within the framework of man and his environment, the gods, and his ancestors, and he believed himself part of a holistic spiritual entity.
 In African societies, the historical process is largely a communal one, with eyewitness accounts, hearsay, reminiscences, and occasionally visions, dreams, and hallucinations crafted into narrative oral traditions which are performed and transmitted through generations.

 In oral traditions time is sometimes mythical and social, and ancestors were considered historical actors.
 (Note: In these cases, time's duration is not as it affects the fate of the individual, but the pulse of the social group.
 It is not a river flowing in one direction from a known source to a known outlet.
 Generally, traditional African time involves eternity in both directions, unlike Christians who consider eternity to operate in one direction.
 In African animism, time is an arena where both the group and the individual struggle for their vitality.
 The goal is to improve their situation, thus being dynamic.
 Bygone generations remain contemporary, and as influential as they were during their lifetime, if not more so.
 In these circumstances causality operates in a forward direction from past to present and from present to future, however direct intervention can operate in any direction.)
-Mind and memory shapes traditions, as events are condensed over time and crystallise into clichés.
-Oral tradition can be exoteric or esoteric.
+Mind and memory shapes traditions, as events are condensed over time and crystallise into clichés.Oral tradition can be exoteric or esoteric.
 It speaks to people according to their understanding, unveiling itself in accordance with their aptitudes.
 In African epistemology, the epistemic subject "experiences the epistemic object in a sensuous, emotive, intuitive, abstractive understanding, rather than through abstraction alone, as is the case in Western epistemology" to arrive at a "complete knowledge", and as such oral traditions, music, proverbs, and the like were used in the preservation and transmission of knowledge.